 We have considered a total of 30 categories (29 objects and background) that appear in the sequences.
-The objects have been selected to cover a wide range of characteristics: some are textured and flat, like the posters, while others are textureless and only defined by their shape.
-Figure 2.a shows the training images for all the object categories, and 2.b shows some cropped object instances from the test images (please keep in mind that testing of the methods is done in the full images).
+The objects have been selected to cover a wide range of characteristics: some are textured and flat, like the posters, while others are textureless and only defined by its shape.
+Figure 2.a shows the training images for all the object categories, and 2.b shows some cropped object instances from the test images.
 Each occurrence of an object in the video sequences has been manually annotated in each frame to construct the ground truth, along with its particular image characteristics (e.g. blurred, occluded...).

-In order to evaluate the performance of the different methods we used several standard metrics that are briefly explained in the following lines.
-Precision is defined as the ratio of true positives among all the positively labeled examples, and reflects how accurate our classifier is.
+In order to evaluate the performance of the different methods we used several standard metrics that are briefly explined in the following lines.
+Precision is defined as the ratio of true positives among all the positively labeled examples, and reflects how accurate our classifier is